Forrest Dunbar: 2021 mayoral campaign

 Dunbar announced his candidacy for mayor of Anchorage in September 2019, to succeed term limited mayor Ethan Berkowitz.
 The landscape of the election changed when Berkowitz resigned in October 2020, although the race remained open, as acting mayor Austin Quinn-Davidson chose not to run for a full term.
 In a wide-ranging field of candidates, Dunbar's campaign raised the most money and he was endorsed by several local labor unions; he became the front-runner in the race.
 Many expected there would be a runoff election between Dunbar and a much more conservative candidate.
 No candidate received 45% of the vote in the first round of the election on April 6, 2021.
 Dunbar advanced to a runoff against retired Air Force pilot Dave Bronson which was held on May 11.
-The runoff election was close; Bronson claimed a win by around 1,000 votes out of nearly 90,000 votes cast.
+The runoff election was close; Bronson claimed victory with about 1,000 votes out of nearly 90,000 votes cast.
 After ten days of counting Dunbar conceded the race to Bronson.

 Alaska Senate

-Following the redistricting cycle brought upon by the release of the 2020 United States census, an independent redistricting commission approved new legislative maps for the Alaska Legislature, in which a new district for the Alaska Senate was created, covering most of east Anchorage and Mountain View.
-Following state representative Ivy Spohnholz's announcement that she would not run for the seat, Dunbar was the first to file for the 2022 election in the newly established district.
+After the redistricting cycle brought upon by the release of the 2020 United States census, an independent redistricting commission approved new legislative maps for the Alaska Legislature, in which a district for the Alaska Senate was created, covering most of east Anchorage and Mountain View.State representative Ivy Spohnholz's announced that she would not run for the seat and Dunbar was the first to file for the 2022 election in the district.
 He faced Republican Andrew Satterfield and Democratic state representative Geran Tarr in the general election.
 He narrowly won the first round with 50% of the vote, avoiding an instant runoff by winning the election outright.

-Dunbar was seated, along with the rest of the 33rd Alaska State Legislature, on January 17, 2023.
-He caucuses with the bipartisan majority coalition which consists of nine Democrats and eight Republicans.
+Dunbar and the 33rd Alaska State Legislature were seated on January 17, 2023.
+He caucuses with the bipartisan majority coalition, consisting of nine Democrats and eight Republicans.

+Dunbar was reelected in 2024, and the bipartisan coalition retained control of the Senate, albeit with a reduced majority.

+Dunbar was deployed to Poland as part of his service with the Alaska National Guard in the summer of 2025, but was able to obtain a federal waiver to attend an August 2nd special session called by Governor Mike Dunleavy.
+Dunbar's attendance enabled the Legislature to override Governor Dunleavy's veto of $50 million in education funding.